-Slack SDK for Java supports all public Slack platform functionality in a Java idiomatic way.
-The SDK is completely written in Java, so that developers can use this SDK in any JVM language, including Kotlin, Groovy, and Scala without any hurdles.
+Slack SDK for Java supports the Slack platform in a Java idiomatic way.
+The SDK written in Java so developers can use it in any JVM language including Kotlin, Groovy, and Scala.

-The table below shows all the available modules.
+The table below shows all the available modules in the Slack Java SDK.
 All of them have the same latest version as we release all at the same time, even in the case that some don’t have any changes apart from updates on their dependency side.

 ||This is a collection of the classes representing the Slack core objects such as conversations, messages, users, blocks, and surfaces.
 As this is an essential part of the SDK, all other modules depend on this.

 ||This contains the Block Kit Kotlin DSL builder, which allows you to define block kit structures via a Kotlin-native DSL.

 ||This is a collection of the Slack API clients.
 The supported are Basic API Methods, Socket Mode API, RTM API, SCIM API, Audit Logs API, and Status API.

 ||This contains extension methods for various slack client message builders so you can seamlessly use the Block Kit Kotlin DSL directly on the Java message builders.